-- We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries. - We performed a data analysis of high-risk journal entries related to financial statement accounts and evaluated key estimates and judgments for bias by the Company's Board of Directors.
-Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We incorporated an element of unpredictability in our audit, by reconciling other operating expenses as included in the financial statements to supporting documents.
+- We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries. - We performed a data analysis of high-risk journal entries related to selected accounts and evaluated key estimates and judgments for bias by the Company's management with respect to the valuation of intercompany receivables.